 To give a stand out performance you have to be able to feel the music throughout the whole of your body.
 If your brain and body are not in tune with the beat, it’s safe to say your rap will look and feel stiff and unnatural.

-HOT TIP!
-Learning to beatboxing is a great tool to help learn rhythm, and is also a useful technique you can use in your performance alongside rapping.
+Learning to beatbox is a great tool to help learn rhythm, and is also a useful technique you can use in your performance alongside rapping.

 It’s no good mastering a good rhyme if you’re unable to rap the words effectively.
 Using these tips below could be the difference to what makes your performance memorable or forgettable.